 As with any dog you should only feed the highest quality dog food you can get.
 For the Finnish Spitz this is even more important as high quality dog food will help the dog to maintain its level of activity so that it can burn off its excess energy.

 If you see your dog becoming overweight you should decrease the amount of food given and increase the amount of exercise.

 Coat and Grooming

-The undercoat of the Finnish Spitz is composed of short, soft, dense fur that is topped by harsher guard hairs about one or two inches in length.
+The undercoat of the Finnish Spitz is comprised of short, soft, dense fur that is topped by harsher guard hairs approximately one or two inches in length.
 Short hair is found on the head and legs while the longest and densest hair is found on the tail and the back of the hind legs.
 In this particular breed the males will have a denser coat than the females.
 This is most notable around the shoulders of the males.

 The Finnish Spitz comes in a range of colors, however, the most common color are shades of golden-red.
 Therefore, these dogs are most commonly seen in colors ranging from a pale honey color to a deep auburn.
 Well-kept coats are bright and clear with no muddiness to its appearance.
 Also, these dogs seem to glow when they are in the sunlight because the undercoat is much paler in color that the topcoat.

 The coat of these dogs is usually a solid color.
 White markings will appear on the tips of the toes.
 You will also find a white spot on the chest or it may be a half-inch narrow strip of white down the middle of the chest.
 The lip line will usually have black hairs on the tail and back will be sparse separated black hairs.
 The puppies will have a considerable amount of black hairs but this will decrease as the pups mature.
 The lips, rims of the eyes, and nose are always black.